apache/shenyu-website/content/en/projects/shenyu/redirect-plugin/index.md

 ## Explanation

-When the ShenYu gateway makes proxy calls to the target service, it also allows users to use the `redirect` plugin to redirect requests.
+When the Apache ShenYu gateway makes proxy calls to the target service, it also allows users to use the `redirect` plugin to redirect requests.

 ## Plugin Setting